apache/nuttx/examples/README.txt

 	shell-like application.
 With some additional development, NSH will someday be a great NuttX application debugger.

+examples/mount

+	This contains a simple test of filesystem mountpoints.

 examples/null

 	This is the do nothing application.
 It is only used for bringing